algolia/jekyll-algolia/README.md

 ## Installation

-The plugin requires a minimum version of Jekyll of 3.6.2 and a Ruby version of 2.3.5.
+The plugin requires a minimum version of Jekyll 3.6.0 and a minimum Ruby version of 2.3.0.

 First, add the `jekyll-algolia` gem to your `Gemfile`, in the `:jekyll_plugins` section.